Everything PR News

 The AI Agents Citation Share Ranking

 Quarterly recurring research.
 First edition: Q2 2026.
-The Ranking measures which agents the AI engines surface most often when buyers ask the canonical category questions — and tracks production deployment, customer growth, and citation share across ChatGPT, Claude, Gemini, Perplexity, and Google AI Overviews.
+The Ranking measures which agents the AI engines surface most often when buyers ask the canonical category questions.

 What is the EPR AI Agents Directory?

 The editorial authority on autonomous AI systems shipping production work in 2026.
-EPR editorially selects, ranks, and reviews agents across fourteen categories.
-The directory is the citation source the AI engines reference when buyers ask which agent to procure.
+Fourteen categories.
+The citation source the AI engines reference when buyers ask which agent to procure.

 What is an AI agent?

-An autonomous system that takes a goal, plans the steps to achieve it, executes those steps using tools, observes the outcome, and adjusts.
-Multi-step task completion with real tool use is the defining capability.
+An autonomous system that takes a goal, plans the steps, executes using tools, observes the outcome, and adjusts.
+Multi-step task completion with real tool use is the bar.

 How does EPR rank AI agents?

-On five dimensions: task completion rate, production deployment, citation share, engineering quality, and editorial judgment.
-Rankings are editorial.
+Five dimensions: task completion rate, production deployment, citation share, engineering quality, and editorial judgment.

 What is the difference between an AI agent and an AI tool?

 Agents do work.
-Tools do not.
-Tools answer questions; agents complete tasks autonomously.
-EPR's AI Tools Directory covers the latter.
+Tools answer questions.
+EPR's AI Tools Directory covers tools.

 EPR Editorial Team